Can you tell me where the most significant industrial complex in the world was before the industrial revolution?

 Attractions around Shushtar City

 Although some of these attractions, including the complex of mills and waterfalls, are illuminated and can be viewed at night, they do not have the same splendour as during the day.
 A visit to the Historical Hydraulic System of Shushtar during the day is the only way to enjoy its beauty and architectural details.

 The Shushtar Complex is also open from 7 a.m. to 8 p.m.
 The complex will be closed from 1 to 5 p.m. on hot summer days.

 Due to the holiday and the mild climate of Shushtar city, more people visit the area during the Nowruz (March) holiday.
 Therefore, you may encounter many visitors to the Shushtar complex of water structures.
 The Shushtar Hydraulic System is open almost all year round to tourists.

-However, Shushtar’s collection will be closed for six days of the year, which is an official mourning holiday.
-The lunar calendar determines the official mourning holidays, and since they are in circulation, they can only be determined by referring to the calendar for that year.
+However, Shushtar’s collection will be closed for six days of the year, an official mourning holiday.
+The lunar calendar determines the official mourning holidays; since they are in circulation, they can only be determined by referring to the calendar for that year.